Texas Deer Hunting Forecast 2025

 Screwworms in Deer: A Parasite of Whitetail

 Screwworms in deer are a big deal.
 In fact, screwworms nearly wiped out southern deer herds in the mid-20th century due to a devastating infestation of the New World screwworm (Cochliomyia hominivorax).
 The screwworm is a parasitic fly that infects deer and other mammals.
-Fortunately, the parasite was eradicated from the U.S. in 1966.
+Fortunately for everyone, the parasite was eradicated from the U.S. in 1966.
 However, it came with costly efforts by state and federal animal health officials, livestock producers, and veterinary practitioners.

 Officials are now concerned that screwworms may return in earnest to the U.S. in the near future.
 Eradication efforts have continued in Central America, but the pest is considered widespread in Cuba, Haiti, Dominican Republic and South American countries.
 A return to the U.S. would not bode well for white-tailed deer and other mammals, including humans.